 Next morning, after refuelling at Eucla ($1.48/litre), we visited the old Telegraph Station.
 The inexorable creep of the sand dunes seems to have slowed.

 Coming into Border Village John, Kerry, Scott and I got breath tested.
 Dan and Ken got drug tested.
 My information is that Police are selective about who they choose for drug tests!

 To the north of the quarantine checkpoint is an interesting find, largely unknown.
 A hole in the limestone karst with an opening just under a metre in diameter has a ledge about 700 mm from the top of the hole.
 An animal has jumped or fallen into the hole, landed on the ledge and been unable to extricate itself, eventually dying.

-From this point Ken and Estela, and John and Leslie continued east along Eyre Highway for 10 km to wait at a parking bay while Kerry, Dan, Scott and I drove to Wilsons Bluff.
+From this point Ken and Estela, and John and Leslie continued east along Eyre Highway for 10 kilometres to wait at a parking bay while Kerry, Dan, Scott and I drove to Wilson Bluff.